Andy214-TSS/node-commerce-api/README.md

 ## Running the API Server

 1. ``npm start``
-   - This command will include a watch to watch for changes on index.js and restart the server
+   - This command will include:
+     - a ``watch`` flag to watch for changes on index.js and restart the server
+     - an ``env-file`` flag to read configs from env file